pschichtel/JavaCAN/README.md

 #### Native components

 The library relies on several native (JNI) components.
-By default, these components are other loaded from the standard library path (`java.library.path`) or are extracted from the library jar into a temporary folder.
+By default, these components are either loaded from the standard library path (`java.library.path`) or are extracted from the classpath into a temporary folder.

 If the bundled native libraries do not work for you or bundling them inside the jar is not compatible with your platform (e.g. Android), it is possible to